 Milford Sound was at the top of my list of things to do when I was on the South Island of New Zealand.
 But it was 5 hours away, I’m not used to driving on the left, and the roads are so winding that they’re hypnotic.
 Renting a car to go to Milford Sound was not appealing.
 I asked the front desk at my hotel to “book me the bus day tour you think is best.”

-Although they had lots of options, they didn’t hesitate to book me on a Real Journeys bus tour to Milford Sound.
+Although they had lots of options, they didn’t hesitate to book me on a Real Journeys bus group tour to Milford Sound.
 I soon discovered why:

 First, the bus has a lot of legroom (I’m 185 cm and was quite comfortable).
 The Real Journeys bus also has windows that extend to the ceiling.
 They are immaculately clean and you can see in all directions – including up!
 Finally, each seat has two USB ports.
 No worries about charging phones and cameras on your long trip.